-Perhaps much more indicative of true compatibility than zodiac signs, Myers-Briggs personalities are rooted in a scientific theory by psychoanalyst Carl Jung that aims to identify a person's personality based on 16 set types.
+Perhaps more indicative of true compatibility than zodiac signs (depending on who you ask), Myers-Briggs personality types are rooted in a scientific theory by psychoanalyst Carl Jung that aims to identify a person's personality based on 16 set types.
 Beyond being helpful in the workplace (an estimated 80% of Fortune 500 companies use the test), knowing your loved ones' personality type may be helpful in navigating conflicts in relationships or understanding others better.

-To shed light on how to measure compatibility based on people's MBTI personalities, we tapped Rachel Cubas-Wilkinson, MBTI Expert & Sr. Consultant at CPP—The Myers-Briggs Company.
+To shed light on how to measure compatibility based on an individual's MBTI personality, we tapped Rachel Cubas-Wilkinson, MBTI Expert & Senior Consultant at CPP—The Myers-Briggs Company.
 "The main thing people should know that will help them in relationships is which preferences they have in common with their partner and which they don’t, and where that might cause issues," she explains.
 She points out that the differences between thinking (T) and feeling (F), may be the biggest indication of compatibility.

 Curious to see what other factors might impact your compatibility?
 Cubas-Wilkinson explains, in her own words, everything you need to know about Myers-Briggs and relationship types.